Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 :::commentBlock
 One note regarding the server:
 Often when I do these things I see the server times as a huge factor when loading data (e.g. in the [RKI post][rki-post] the longest time my implementation is waiting on a response by the server).
 But in this case the server is really fast enough for the usecase.
-Sub-second rounttrip times for search requests (normally ~750-800ms on Fast 3G) is significantly faster than I expected.
+Sub-second roundtrip times for search requests (normally ~750-800ms on Fast 3G) is significantly faster than I expected.
 :::

 ### And the real issue is...